3.1 Invoking shepherd

 --config=file

-Read and evaluate file as the configuration script on startup.
+Read and evaluate file as the configuration file on startup.

 Scheme code in file is evaluated in the context of a fresh module where bindings from the (shepherd service) module are available, in addition to the default set of Guile bindings.
 It may typically perform three actions: